episemic/episemic/docs/LIBRARY_USAGE.md

-# Using Episemic Core as a Python Library
+# Using Episemic as a Python Library

-Episemic Core can be used both as a CLI tool and as a Python library.
+Episemic can be used both as a CLI tool and as a Python library.
 This guide shows you how to integrate it into your Python applications.

 ## Quick Start